 Although still relatively uncommon in Western countries, esophageal cancer is fatal in the vast majority of cases.
-In the United States, an estimated 17,460 new cases will be diagnosed in 2012, and 15,070 deaths will result from the disease.
+In the United States, an estimated 16,980 new cases will be diagnosed in 2015, and 15,590 deaths will result from the disease (although many cases at the gastroesophageal [GE] junction may be counted as gastric cancer).
 This high percentage of deaths rivals that of pancreatic cancer and is more than four times that of rectal cancer.

 The esophagus extends from the cricopharyngeal sphincter to the gastroesophageal (GE) junction and is commonly divided into the cervical, upper- to mid-thoracic, and thoracic portions.
 This can be important, because histology and optimal treatment approaches may vary considerably according to the site of the cancer.
 It may not be possible to determine the site of origin if the cancer involves the GE junction itself.

 Esophageal cancer is four times more common and slightly more lethal in men than in women.

 In patients with adenocarcinoma of the esophagus (now more common in the United States than the squamous cell type, and typically involving the GE junction), the median age at diagnosis is 69 years.
 The incidence of squamous cell cancer of the esophagus increases with age as well and peaks in the seventh decade of life.

 The incidence of squamous cell esophageal cancer is three times higher in blacks than in whites, whereas adenocarcinomas are more common in white men.

 Evidence of an association between environment and diet and esophageal cancer comes from the profound differences in incidence observed in various parts of the world.
 Esophageal cancer occurs at a rate 20 to 30 times higher in China than in the United States.
 An esophageal “cancer belt,” primarily squamous cell cancers, extends from northeast China to the Middle East.